audibleblink/ctf-talk/docs/content.md

   https://hackthebox.eu/invite

 ---
+class: middle
 # Explain it

+.paragraph[
-After inspecting the network traffic, some obfuscated code was found.
+>After inspecting the network traffic, some obfuscated code was found.

-The code brought our attention to a function in the global scope, `makeInviteCode()`

-This function POSTs to endpoint `/how/to/generate/invite` which return some encoded JSON.
+The code brought our attention to a function in the global scope, `makeInviteCode()` This function POSTs to endpoint `/how/to/generate/invite` which returns some encoded JSON.
 Upon decoding, we're instructed to POST to another endpoint.
 The response data is the encoded invite code.
+]

 ---
 # How Else Can We Solve it?

 --

-* Manually inspect all non-standard globally define functions
+#### -- Manually inspect all non-standard globally defined functions
-* Use BURPSuite to see calls that are made
+#### -- Use Burp Suite to see calls that are made
-* Bruteforce the api endpoints
+#### -- Bruteforce the API endpoints

 --